How we approach inclusion

-After 18 months of detailed work, the group produced the BLG Mind Inclusion review report (published October 2020).
-This information has generated recommendations for us to achieve in the short, medium and long term.
+After 18 months of detailed work, the group produced the BLG Mind Inclusion Review Report (published October 2020).
+This information has generated recommendations for us to achieve in the short, medium and long-term.

-The recommendations focus on a range of areas within the organisation, including our approach to engagement and recruitment, our use of language and imagery as well as concentrating on how relevant and accessible are services are to diverse groups of people.
+The recommendations focus on a range of areas within the organisation, including our approach to engagement and recruitment, our use of language and imagery as well as concentrating on how relevant and accessible our services are to diverse groups of people.

-Listen to diverse voices to help us to tailor our services to the people who need them
+Listen to diverse voices to help us to tailor our services to the people who need them.

 Develop a diverse group of paid service user representatives to join our Quality and Performance Committee and contribute to service-related organisational decisions.

-We plan to have a plug-in for visually impaired people to make the website more accessible
+We plan to have a plug-in for visually impaired people to make the website more accessible.

 Click on the yellow circle in the bottom right hand corner of the screen.
 This will open up a menu of tools, making the site more accessible, including enlarging text, reading content out loud and changing fonts/colours as well as other accessibility functions for people with hearing impairments.

-Increase diversity within the organisation through recruitment
+Increase diversity within the organisation through recruitment.

 Specifically state on all job adverts that we always welcome applications from currently under-represented, groups ie